rkhiar/IA/README.md

 ## Project structure :
-the project is structured in two main parts :
+The project is structured in two main parts :

 ### analytics :
 rkhiar/scripts/queries.py